coderofsalvation/kanban.bash/README.md

 commandline #notetaking #todomanager for teams/personal: kanbanboard csv-viewer for minimalist productivity hackers.

-> WHY: bitbucket/github/issuetrackers are great for teams, but how to manage todo's on a crossrepo- or microlevel?
+> WHY: online issuetrackers are great for teams, but how to manage (personal) todo's on a crossrepo- or microlevel?
 KANBAN.bash is a very simple **powerful** tool to manage and measure productivity.
 Just store the
-CSV-file(s) on a repo, clouddrive or server and use it across teams.
+CSV-file(s) on a repo, clouddrive or server and use it across teams. #symlinksftw!

 ## Install